-TRAP # TRAP NAME DESCRIPTION 1 coldStart (defined in RFC-1215) A trap is sent after booting (power on).
+TRAP# TRAP NAME DESCRIPTION 1 coldStart (defined in RFC-1215) A trap is sent after booting (power on).
 2 warmStart (defined in RFC-1215) A trap is sent after booting (software reboot).
-3 linkDown (defined in RFC-1215) A trap is sent when the port is down.
-4 linkUp (defined in RFC-1215) A trap is sent when the port is up.
-5 authenticationFailure (defined in RFC-1215) A trap is sent to the manager when receiving any SNMP get or set requirements with wrong community (password).
-6 whyReboot (defined in ZYXEL- MIB) A trap is sent with the reason of restart before rebooting when the system is going to restart (warm start).
+3 linkDown (defined in RFC-1215) A trap is sent with the port number when any of the links are down.
+See the following table.
+4 linkUp (defined in RFC-1215) A trap is sent with the port number.
+5 authenticationFailure (defined in RFC-1215) A trap is sent to the manager when receiving any SNMP gets or sets requirements with wrong community (password).
+6 whyReboot (defined in ZYXEL-MIB) A trap is sent with the reason of restart before rebooting when the system is going to restart (warm start).
 6a For intentional reboot : A trap is sent with the message "System reboot by user!" if reboot is done intentionally, (for example, download new files, CI command "sys reboot", etc.).